 The reasons behind the rapid increase of domestic demand are both the rising private consumption and investment increase.
-The volume of private consumption rose not only due to the annual wage rise, but also due to the availability of consumer loans to private persons at acceptable interest rates as well as loans for dwelling purchase and repair.
+The private consumption rose not only due to the annual wage rise, but also due to the availability of consumer loans and loans for dwelling purchase and repair at acceptable interest rates.
 Private consumption in 2006 exceeded the level of the previous year by 20%.
-The favourable financial situation (low interest rates on loans and expanding mortgage lending) also encouraged investment.
+The favourable financial situation (low interest rates on loans and expanding mortgage lending) also encouraged investing.
 Gross fixed capital formation in 2006 was considerably higher (by 18.3%) than in the previous year.

 Nearly 80% of GDP growth was contributed by the growth of the services sector fostered mainly by trade and business service sectors.
-Construction is growing fast, while industrial growth has been more moderate.
+Construction is growing fast while industrial growth has been more moderate.